 Iconographer in San Miguel Allende

-Currently she has finished a large body of work, published in her new book, IN LIGHT OF WOMEN.
+Currently Mary Jane has finished a large body of work, published in her new book, IN LIGHT OF WOMEN.
 The book focuses on the absence of Women in Iconography.
 The collection includes full page color images with her commentary beside them.
 Iconography is the discipline of transcribing biblical text into pictures and also sacred art history.
 Think for a moment about all those images of the last supper you may have seen.
 Mary Jane has painted many traditional images of the last supper, and now with several small changes.
 She has included cultures from around the world and of course the women among them.

 Religions around the world profess to want a more loving relationship with God and creation.
 Her images have the potential to enrich the traditional celebration of sacrament and mystery with a wider view for humanity in general.
 We are a global community, ready to share and flourish by seeing ourselves side by side with one another in every possible way, with no gender bias.
 Art history tells us Jesus transformed those he came in contact with.
 Amazing Art and Iconographer in San Miguel Allende will be lecturing on Mary Magdalene’s transformation to become a female apostle, disciple and follower.